skym97/Portfolio/docs/index.md

 ## **Table of Contents**

-1. Professional Technical Writing at the University of Washington's Professional Continuing Education Program
+1. API Documentation at the University of Washington's Professional Continuing Education Program
-2. XML Writing
+2. Professional Technical Writing at the University of Washington's Professional Continuing Education Program
-3. Udemy
+3. XML Writing
 4. freeCodeCamp

 -------------------------